NixLyn/CRAM/Tier_Docs/Tier_Two.md

 and automatically email the generated reports to the relevant people.

+## Crygma Encryption ##

+Crygma Encryption License Allows for Unlimited install (across the board) Each install implements 4 layers of Quantum Computed encryptions and allows for for hierarchy/admin control of access to decryption.

 # SOP Effeciency Improvement Plan Recommendation #

 ## Sercives ##